 |Return HOME||STREAMING TV OVERVIEW:|

-Items required for INTERNET STREAMING include
+General Information Items for INTERNET STREAMING:

 * Internet speed must average above 25 Mbps or programs could be unstable if program is 4K or higher video, and / or if multiple programs downloading at the same time.
 Perhaps two programs being watched on separate TV sets, or another program being recorded.

 *** A two part device to control your TV set streaming service.
-One part attaches to a HTML port on the SMART TV set.
+One part attaches to a HDMI port on the SMART TV set.
 The second part is the wireless handheld remote that controls the system.
 Similar to your TV remote control.
 Most often a Roku or Fire Stick brand.

 See more info in our Streaming Sticks section.